Acceptance into the Upper Division is competitive. The Pre-Licensure Program typically receives more applicants than available spots.

 5. Physical, mental, and emotional health that enables a student to participate in and complete the program (see departmental policies).

 7. Completion and submission of the Test of Essential Academic Skills (TEAS™) to UNCP before January 31.
 Scores must be from an examination taken between February 16 and January 31.
-Scores must be submitted to the Department of Nursing.
-Scores are only valid for 12 months from the date of exam.
+Scores must be submitted to the McKenzie-Elliott School of Nursing.